 How to Photograph With Makeup: Understanding Skin Type

 Understanding skin type is important when deciding what to use and how to prep the skin for makeup.
-In this tutorial, you will learn how to approach the different skin types.
+In this tutorial, you will learn how to approach the four different skin types.

 Knowing your skin is going to allow for easier blending and application of makeup, as well as enhancing the wear of your makeup throughout the day.
 It’s also going to allow for a smoother and more perfected skin texture.
 Then, once your know your skin type, you’ll be able to address any specific concerns that may apply to it.